We are very proud of our children’s sporting achievements and are always looking for ways to give children a chance to

 During 2019-20 the school received £16,000 of government funding to develop the provision of PE.

 We have used the budget in the following ways:

 - Employing a PE teacher to teach PE, train our teams, improve participation, run sports clubs, involve more children in an active lifestyle and improve outcomes at competitions.

 - Minibus travel expenses to and from sporting events.

-- Hiring a sports coach to provide PPA cover and teach different sports to different year groups including the Foundation Stage: Nursery and Reception.
+- Hiring a sports coach to provide PPA cover and teach different sports to different year groups especially our younger children in Nursery and Reception.